HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 A web app manifest file can contain data that is useful in describing of the application.
 These properties can be used by stores or other distribution mechanisms to promote the application.
 An increased growth of <a hreflang="en" href="https://developer.chrome.com/blog/richer-pwa-installation/">rich browser-based installation dialogs</a> is also utilizing these fields more prominently.
 Relevant fields, which can be found as part of the Application Information supplement to the Manifest file are listed below:

 * `description`: This property exists in 36% of desktop and 34% of mobile web app manifests.
 The description is important since it explains what the application does.
-It’s commonly used to provide information about the app for a store.
+It's commonly used to provide information about the app for a store.
 Currently around a third of installable PWAs would offer this information.
 * `screenshots`: This property provides the URLs of one or more screenshots for use  in app stores and in-browser install prompts.
 PWAs with manifests that take advantage of this feature total 1.12% for desktop and 1.19% for mobiles devices.
 * `categories`: Used as hints for catalog organization.